 3. Out of reach

-Think about other potential poisons too – keep alcoholic drinks, sugar-free treats and chocolate desserts out of temptation’s way for thirsty pets.
+Think about other potential poisons too – keep alcoholic drinks, sugar-free treats and chocolate desserts out of temptation’s way for inquisitive pets.
 Take a look at our guide to some common poisons and hazards found around our homes and first aid for toxins.

 4. Flamin' hot

 Keep pets a safe distance away from the barbeque.
-A stolen sausage directly from the barbecue is way too hot to handle!
-Hot food, hot coals and ashes can cause serious burns.
+A stolen sausage off the barbecue grill is way too hot to handle!
+Hot food, hot coals and ashes can all cause serious burns.
 Always make sure the barbeque is cooled down quickly once you’ve finished cooking and never leave pets on their own around it while it’s still hot.

-Having a house full of strangers might be a bit stressful for your pet, so try and give them plenty of opportunity to relax in peace.
+Having a house full of strangers might be a bit stressful for your pet, so try to give them plenty of opportunity to relax in peace.

 - Set up a calm, quiet room in your house where pets can retreat to if they feel stressed out.

 - Pets who live in the garden, like some rabbits and guinea pigs, might be frightened by the noise of a big group of people.
-Try to home, cover part of their cage so they can hide away, or move their enclosure into a quieter part of the garden, if possible.
+Try to home, cover part of their cage so they can hide away, or move their enclosure into a quieter part of the garden.